SteelCompendium/compendium/docs/Rules/Chapters/Classes.md

 Unlike power rolls made as tests (see Chapter 9), ability rolls always do something useful.
 You're rolling to determine the impact of the ability, including how much damage it deals and any other effects it imposes based on the tier outcome of the power roll.
 For instance, the fury's Brutal Slam ability is a melee strike that targets one adjacent creature (within 1 square), and which has the following effects:

 - **Tier 1 (11 or lower):** The ability deals damage equal to 3 + your Might score, then pushes the target back 1 square.
-- **Tier 2 (12**\*-\***16):** The ability deals damage equal to 6 + your Might score, then pushes the target back 2 squares.
+- **Tier 2 (12-16):** The ability deals damage equal to 6 + your Might score, then pushes the target back 2 squares.
 - **Tier 3 (17 or higher):** The ability deals damage equal to 9 + your Might score, then pushes the target back 4 squares.

 ###### Characteristics and Damage

-Certain damage-dealing abilities note that damage as a number followed by a plus sign (+) and the letter M , A , R , I , or P .
-The indicated letter means you add your characteristic score-either Might, Agility, Reason, Intuition, or Presence-to the damage dealt by the ability.
+Certain damage-dealing abilities note that damage as a number followed by a plus sign (+) and the letter M, A, R, I, or P. The indicated letter means you add your characteristic score-either Might, Agility, Reason, Intuition, or Presence-to the damage dealt by the ability.
 Certain abilities let you use your highest characteristic score for the power roll.

 Using the fury's Brutal Slam ability as an example again, that ability uses a Might power roll and features the following damage expressions in the three tier outcomes of the power roll: